Duke de Richleau: Adaptations

 De Richleau was played by actor Christopher Lee in The Devil Rides Out, a 1968 film adaptation of the second published novel in the series.
+His first name is this film is Nicholas.

-A film adaptation of The Forbidden Territory previously had been made in 1934, but replaced de Richleau with a character named Sir Charles Farringdon, played by Ronald Squire.
+A film adaptation of The Forbidden Territory previously had been made in 1934, but replaced De Richleau with a character named Sir Charles Farringdon, played by Ronald Squire.